kiba/Writings/for_science/chp6_compulsory_plot_advancement.md

 But it was also a week spent conducting diplomacy with killerbots for my passage home.
 More like, I was taking long walks with Cylons.

-This one in particular, named A2BC, I called Alpha for easy memory, was keen on its daily walk with me.
+This one in particular, named A2BC(Alpha Two Beta Charles), I called Alpha for easy memory, was keen on its daily walk with me.

 Today, in particular, I was explaining in particular Martin Luther King and the American civil right movement.
-Yes, don't ask me how I managed to speak fluently in their language so fast.
+Yes, indeed, I am speaking their language fluently after only a few days stay.
+Don't ask me how I managed to learn their language so fast.
 Blame it on my mad science ability.

 Anyway, on Martin Luther King, I explained how he won through civil obedience and failing to respond in kind with violence.
 It was how he won over the public.